 Simmer

-Bring to a Boil: Turn the heat up a little and bring the mixture to a boil.
+Bring to a Boil: Increase the heat a bit and bring the mixture to a boil.

-Bring to a Boil: Check the seasonings and heat the skillet over high until the broth comes to a boil.
-Reduce the heat to low, cover the skillet with a lid, and let it simmer for about 18-20 minutes, until the rice is fully cooked and tender.
-From sticking, stir occasionally.
+Make It Boil: Check the seasonings, then turn the heat on high until the broth comes to a boil.
+Lower the heat to low and cover the skillet with a lid; let the rice cook for about 18-20min or until the rice is fully cooked and tender.
+Stir occasionally to keep from sticking.

 Add Cheese